Manaswi Saha

 San Francisco

 I am a Research Scientist in the Digital Experiences R&D group at Accenture Labs, where I focus on applying AI and XR to novel business and industrial challenges.
-My work centers on designing novel human-tech experiences for the future of the workplace, leading two key research threads: AI-driven Real-time Assistance for Knowledge Work in collaborative settings, and Audio AR-based physical task guidance.
+My work centers on designing novel human-tech experiences for the future of the workplace.
+I lead the research agenda around Intelligent multimodal AI/AR assistants for task and performance support, across two key research threads: Personalized AI-driven assistance for knowledge work in cross-domain settings, and Audio AR-based physical task guidance.

 My research adopts a human-centered approach, exploring how emerging technologies like AI, AR, and biosensing can address diverse domains including accessibility, urban informatics, and sustainability.
 My PhD research specifically focused on urban accessibility.
 I developed interactive, data-driven tools, notably Project Sidewalk (which reappropriated online street-view imagery to assess sidewalks), to enhance understanding of urban accessibility and empower decision-making for advocacy, urban planning, policymaking, and daily living through data visualization.
 Project Sidewalk is now deployed in 20+ cities around the world, generating 1M+ point datasets.